 Creative writer Lancelot Schaubert brings us this inventive mini-series as he weaves together a small newspaper in response to a collection of Scripture passages.
-As with most shared newspapers, some of the pages have been pulled out and are out of order, so you will have to piece them together as the project is released.

 This first offering focuses on the theme of "lost" as found in Luke 15:3-7.